nietaki/trax-online/README.md

 This will hopefully will turn into a Phoenix app that allows you to play [Trax](https://boardgamegeek.com/boardgame/748/trax) online with a friend.

-To bootstrap the project run `bootstrap_brunch.sh`.
+To bootstrap the project run `bootstrap.sh`.
 It will probably spit out all sorts of javascript compilation errors and get stuck in a compilation loop, but the second time you run `mix phx.server` everything should be ok.